 The introduction of federal "Ban the Box" legislation follows that of a host of big cities and some states which already have enacted laws prohibiting employers from asking applicants if they have been convicted of a felony on initial application forms.

-In-depth review of the spectrum of Nevada employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of New Jersey employment law requirements HR must follow with respect to Interviewing and Selecting Job Candidates

-In-depth review of the spectrum of Oregon employment law requirements HR must follow with respect to interviewing and selecting job candidates.
+In-depth review of the spectrum of Texas employment law requirements HR must follow in respect to minimizing risks of negligent hiring.

 Legal considerations for HR concerning employee background checks of job applicants and employees.
 Support on properly conducting background checks.